 The most common and preferred treatment method is herbicide treatment.
-The best time for Japanese knotweed to be sprayed is when the plant is actively growing as the hericide we use is a systemic translocating herbicide.
+The best time for Japanese knotweed to be sprayed is when the plant is actively growing as the herbicide we use is a systemic translocating herbicide.
 The herbicide treatment is most efficient on a warm, sunny day.

-- The chemicals we use are 300 times stronger than what you as a member of the public can buy.
+- The chemicals we use are 300 times stronger than what you, as a member of the public, can buy.

-- Your 10 year guarantee starts once your certificate of completion is issued.
+- Your 10-year guarantee starts once your certificate of completion is issued.